 7. Use your sun protective gear, clothing, or lotions even if the day is cloudy.
 Indirect UV is just as harmful as UV from full sun.

-* Risk of injury from wearing open toed or hard sole shoes prohibits us carrying students wearing these items.
+* To avoid risk of injury from wearing open toed or hard sole shoes, we are unable to carry students wearing these items.

 **Safety requirements prohibit us carrying students not wearing USCG approved Personal Flotation Devices.
-If you do not have an approved device and cannot borrow a suitable one from a friend, West Marine or your local sports outfitter offers basic models at nominal cost.
+If you do not have an approved device and cannot borrow a suitable one from a friend, West Marine or your local sports outfitter, or on-line retailer offers basic models at nominal cost.